 CLINICAL OBSERVATIONS – GLIMPSES OF THE ‘NOT-SO- OBVIOUS’

-In my practise of vision care, my time has been divided into two phases.
+In my practice of vision care, my time has been divided into two phases.
 Firstly, as a clinician, I spent many hours of the day conducting vision examinations to determine and refine lens prescriptions for nearsighted patients.
 I noticed in the early years of my career, my thinking was much more oriented to the ́obvious ́ approach in treating nearsightedness.
 I would instruct my patients to wear their full minus and stated there was nothing that could be done to correct the problem of an out-of-focus eye.

 As my interest in vision therapy deepened I began to change the way I spoke to my nearsighted patients.
-Through vision therapy it became apparent that myopic behaviour could be modified by modelling what farsighted individuals have mastered well, that is, how to see into the future, project their seeing ahead.
+Through vision therapy it became apparent that myopic behaviour could be modified by modeling what farsighted individuals have mastered well, that is, how to see into the future, project their seeing ahead.
 In the ́not-so-obvious ́ behind the eye, in the brain and the mind was information that could help me guide the patient to change their myopic behaviour.

 Interacting with a nearsighted person usually reveals linear and rational behaviour.
 A forward directed stooped posture is possible.
 A myopic tendency is to ask many logical questions.
-Persons with nearsightedness tend to pursue learning, reading and close activities .
-Farsightedness persons tend to be more spatial than temporal, and reach out into their world by participating in outdoor activities in preference to reading.
+Persons with nearsightedness tend to pursue learning, reading and close activities.
+Farsightedness persons tend to be more spatial than temporal and reach out into their world by participating in outdoor activities in preference to reading.
 In my observations, these varying ways near and farsighted individuals direct their eyes from the mind seemed like different personality states.

 Psychiatrist Putman evaluated brain wave patterns of visually evoked responses in 10 patients with multiple personality disorders.
 (MPD) His examination took each patient through three personalities.
 He identified startling differences, where the subjects seemed to “vary as much from one personality to another as from one normal person to another.”